15 Critical Actions to Take Before The Storm

 - Positive dispositions despite high stress – an effective leader has the capacity to remain calm, stable, and focused during the most chaotic periods.

-- Expertise and seasoned experience – leaders should have plenty of field experience to draw upon and apply to new situations.
+- Specialization and seasoned experience – leaders should have plenty of field experience to draw upon and apply to new situations.

 2. Refer to your emergency action plan